 Learn tipping etiquette for any location you’re visiting before you get there!

-This is so important to get used to before traveling, especially for my American friends who tip 20% at restaurants.
+This is so important to get used to for worry-free travel, especially for my American friends who tip 20% at restaurants.
 Rounding up and leaving what we’d see as an absolute insult in change on the table is incredibly uncomfortable.
 So it’s important to get used to the “why” of tipping internationally in addition to the “how.”

 And for the “how”, look up tipping customs beyond restaurants – for example, how much is appropriate for a taxi?
 A tour guide?
 Knowing all of that in advance will save some awkwardness later.